All Episodes

 We'll put on one side, we'll reverse it.

-Last time we put on Rand Paul, and then we put on Paul Ryan.
+Last time we put on Ram Paul, and then we put on Paul Ryan.

 It's insane.

-And then we'll do the same thing uh today, except we'll reverse it.
+And then we'll do the same thing today, except we'll reverse it.

-We'll put Steve Scalise, who supports the bill on, and then we'll put the House Freedom Caucus members, Jim Jordan and Mark Meadows on, and we'll get their take on all of it and so much more.
+We'll put Steve Scalese, who supports the bill, on, and then we'll put the House Freedom Caucus members, Jim Jordan and Mark Meadows, on, and we'll get their take on all of it and so much more.

-The Hill is now reporting that President Trump will meet personally with Speaker Ryan today and and pitch the changes to the to him what the conservatives want on the bill.
+The Hill is now reporting that President Trump will meet personally with Speaker Ryan today and pitch the changes to him what the conservatives want on the bill, Congressional Conservatives.

-It really especially after talking to the vice president, vice president's meeting with the Freedom Caucus.
+It really, especially after talking to the vice president, the vice president's meeting with the Freedom Caucus.

-He's meeting with senators, he's meeting with conservatives, because when you look at the list that opposes this bill, it is daunting.
+He's meeting with conservatives because when you look at the list that opposes this bill, it is daunting.

 These are really smart groups.

-The Cato Institute, more libertarian, but remember they're the ones that wrote the book, the the Musgrave and Goodman book, Patient Power.
+The Cato Institute, more libertarian, but remember, they're the ones that wrote the book, the Musgrave and Goodman book, Patient Power.

-And And that originally advanced the whole idea of health care savings accounts.
+And that originally advanced the whole idea of healthcare savings accounts.

 They're against this bill.